barongracias/InterPyApp/backend/fivedreg_tf/README.md

 ```

 Headless environments: plotting is configured with the `Agg` backend, so no display is required.
-GPU is not required or supported; the package depends on `tensorflow-cpu`.
-For reproducibility, install via the pinned `requirements.lock` in `backend/`.
+GPU is not required or supported; on macOS use `tensorflow-macos` (installed automatically via platform marker), and on Linux/Windows use `tensorflow-cpu`.
+For reproducibility, install via the pinned `requirements.lock` in `backend/` (or platform-specific TF as above).

 Docker (whole app):